Binxly/AI-Assistants/README.md

   - [This project](https://github.com/Doriandarko/maestro) demonstrates an AI-assisted task breakdown and execution workflow using the Anthropic API.
 It utilizes two AI models, Opus and Haiku, to break down an objective into sub-tasks, execute each sub-task, and refine the results into a cohesive final output.

-- Ollama Researcher
-  - [This project](https://www.binx.page/blog/research-assistant) was published to my blog.
-For a full breakdown, please view the provided [link](https://www.binx.page/blog/research-assistant).

 ## Contributing